JohnnyRS/PandaCrazy-Max/README.md

 1. Export jobs have been disabled until I decide on a good format.

 ##### Some other changes:
+* This is a beta script there could be problems with saving and loading database.
+* There is a button to wipe all data and go back to default in the help page.
 * Older scripts that send messages to the old PC script should now work with this extension too.
 * Buttons on forums should still work but they may change in the future.
 * Buttons on some mturk pages have been changed and search multiple button has been added.